BigDataTeam5/MarketScope-AI-Powered-Industry-Segment-Intelligence-Platform/README.md

-# MarketScope AI: AI-Powered Industry Segment Intelligence Platform
+# MarketScope AI: Healthcare Product Analytics

 MarketScope AI is an intelligent analytics platform that helps you understand and analyze different healthcare market segments using advanced AI and natural language processing.